THE SEARCH IS ON...

 Maynooth has a defined amount of student accommodation available on campus.
 Booking for incoming students opened on Wednesday 2nd May 2018 at 12 noon and was fully booked on the day.
 If any rooms free up the next offering of rooms for CAO students will take place on the 23rd of August 2018 at 12 noon.
 Learn more by visiting the Campus Accommodation page.

 4. Private rented accommodation

 You might prefer to live in a shared property with friends and the best place to search for this type of accommodation is on Homes.USI.ie or Daft.ie.
 When you find a suitable property make sure you get your landlord to confirm, in writing, the length of your lease, the conditions you must meet to get your deposit back, who to contact if anything goes wrong and how much notice they need before you leave the property.
 Make sure you get a receipt for all money paid, avoid paying in cash and when you move in take photos of any existing damage, so you don't lose your deposit when you leave.

-- Do your homework – research a number of rental properties in your desired area so that you have an idea of the average prices being charged.
-Be cautious if the rent seems unusually low – if it seems too good to be true, it often is!
+- Do your homework – research a number of rental properties in your desired area and be cautious if the rent seems unusually low – if it seems too good to be true, it often is!

 - Use online maps to double-check that the property being advertised actually exists, and is at the address specified.

 - Watch out for patchy contact – if you notice the advertiser has given you incorrect contact details, that the phone keeps ringing out or that emails are bouncing, it might be worth asking for more information from them.